ForgeRock/forgeops/helm/forgerock-metrics/README.md

 **```IMPORTANT:```** If using a Slack receiver to direct alerts to Slack, please do not add the config.global.slack_api_url
 value into your custom values file as it contains an api key.
 Please use one of the following options:
 * If using the deploy-prometheus.sh script, use the -s flag followed by the Slack webhook url.
-* If deploying the Helm charts separately, add the following arg '--set alertmanager.config.global.slack_api_url=<Slack webhook url>' to the kube-prometheus Helm chart.
+* If deploying the Helm charts separately, add the following arg '--set alertmanager.config.global.slack_api_url=<Slack webhook url>' to the prometheus-operator Helm chart.

 ### Configure alerting rules.
 To add new alerting rules, add additional rules to ```fr-alerts.yaml```. fr-alerts.yaml is split into groups with a